-Normalization is the method used in database to reduce the data redundancy and data inconsistency from the table.
-It is the technique in which Non-redundancy and consistency data are stored in set schema.
+Normalization is the method used in a database to reduce the data redundancy and data inconsistency from the table.
+It is the technique in which Non-redundancy and consistency data are stored in the set schema.
 By using normalization the number of tables is increased instead of decreased.

 Difference between Normalization and Denormalization:

 |1.||In normalization, Non-redundancy and consistency data are stored in set schema.||In denormalization, data are combined to execute the query quickly.|

 |2.||In normalization, Data redundancy and inconsistency is reduced.||In denormalization, redundancy is added for quick execution of queries.|

 |3.||Data integrity is maintained in normalization.||Data integrity is not maintained in denormalization.|

 |4.||In normalization, redundancy is reduced or eliminated.||In denormalization redundancy is added instead of reduction or elimination of redundancy.|